AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Appendix D - Rule Changes Glossary

-T {{width:5px}} his section covers all homebrew rule changes suggested to be used alongside the new options presented in this book.
+T {{width:5px}}his section covers all homebrew rule changes suggested to be used alongside the new options presented in this book.
 Some of these rules tie in to options that have already been presented, but most are independent of these new features, and instead are here for clarification or simplification of certain rules and edge cases, in order to make playing the game a smoother experience.

 ## Areas of Effect and Emanations